astrotars/the-stream-swiftui/README.md

 ## User Posts a Status Update

-We'll start by allowing a user to post messages.
+We'll start by allowing a user to post a status update, also known as a activity in Stream lingo.

 ### Step 1: Login